willforsyth/willforsyth.github.io/dev/_posts/2015-01-30-command-line-tips.md

 comments: false
 category: tips
 description: |
-  Some useful command line tips
+  Some useful command line tips.
+I wanted to build up a resource of useful commands I have found on the way.
 ---
 I have been using the command line for a while now, but I don't use it as much as I should.
 Coming from a design background it was a bit alien to me from the beginning.
 I now use it daily for things like, [git](http://git-scm.com/ "Git"), running projects using [grunt](http://gruntjs.com/ "grunt"), navigating files etc. I wanted to build up a resource of useful commands I have found on the way.